 As an employee, your taxes are based on that W-2 number.

 In a bit I'll talk about what your version of a W-2 is.
 It's not your 1099.
-Your 1099 is only your business revenue.
+Your 1099-NEC form only reports your business revenue.
 You could call it your sales.
 You sold a service.

 As a business, you subtract the cost of doing business from your revenue.
 That gives you your profit.
 Profit is your income as a business owner.